-Your Letter of Inquiry must be short and succinct, and quickly tell us whether or not we want to know more about your proposal.
-If it is determined from the Letter of Inquiry that the request meets the Foundation’s priorities and interests, the applicant will be provided with the further instructions required to prepare and submit a formal Grant Application.
+Your Letter of Inquiry must be short and succinct, and quickly tell us why we should be interested in your proposal.
+If your request meets with our priorities and interests, we will send you information on how to prepare and submit a formal Grant Application.

 International teams are welcome.
 Submissions must meet all VRF eligibility and application requirements for consideration.

-All applications will be reviewed and ranked by the VRF Scientific Advisory Board, on a highly competitive basis.
+All applications will be reviewed and ranked by the VRF Scientific Advisory Board.
 Committee members avoid evaluating applications from institutions with which they are associated, or where there may be a real or perceived conflict of interest.